alchemicode/jServ/README.md

 <hr>

 <h2 align="center">
-    A flexible database server
+    A flexible backend server
 </h2>

 <br>
 <table border="0">
     <tr>
         <th align="center">
-            Build your backend fast, no strings attached
+            Build your backend fast and simple
         </th>
         <th align="center">
-            Adapt the server's API and workflow to your project
+            Adapt the server to your project with custom endpoint functions
         </th>
         <th align="center">
-            Multiplatform, Simple, well-documented and easy to use
+            Multiplatform, well-documented, and easy to use
         </th>
     </tr>
     <tr>